denten-books/plain-text/main.md

 Ralph Bumstead explain, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages."
-Instead, the message was transcribed into perforation mechanichal means and then fed into the device.
+Instead, the message was transcribed into perforation mechanical means and then fed into the device.
 The tape mechanics of the type writer could then be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
-A number of devices emerged at the time with the aim of tranforming mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the curcuit between automated "encoding" and "decoding".
-As one device converts human intput into mechanical states, and into signal, another device conversts the signal into mechanical states and into a human-legible message.
+A number of devices emerged at the time with the aim of transforming mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding".
+As one device converts human input into mechanical states, and into signal, another device converts the signal into mechanical states and into a human-legible message.

 A flood of inventions appeared at the turn of the 20th century to capitalize on